benjajaja/mdfried/README.md

 prioritized, but "normal" keys should be usable as well.

 Type `:help` in the program to see the exact list, or see [assets/docs/help.md](assets/docs/help.md).

-Mouse scroll only works if enabled in settings as `enable_mouse_capture = true`, but then you can't select text (in most terminals).

 ### Configuration